santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 It can be divided to **three parts** overall:
 1. Function of product aspect: Customer's core or production environment has been affected severely and can't function properly anymore.
 2. Financial aspect: Causing customer financial loss.
-3. User aspect: affecting quite a lot end users.
+3. User aspect: affecting quite a lot of end users.

 ---
 **Concrete examples of Severity A for Big Data products:**